stadium-software/repeater-datagrid/README.md

 ```

 ## Page
 To function correctly, the page must contain a number of controls.
-Some of these provide for DataGrid-specific functions, like paging, while others serve to simply display the data from your dataset.
-Each control set is defined in detail below.
 The final result will look something like this:

 ![](images/PageControls.png)